palantir/osdk-ts/etc/client.api.report.api.md

 // Warnings were encountered during analysis:
 //
-// src/OsdkObjectFrom.ts:93:4 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/OsdkObjectFrom.ts:102:4 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/OsdkObjectFrom.ts:94:4 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/OsdkObjectFrom.ts:103:4 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/OsdkObjectFrom.ts:150:5 - (ae-forgotten-export) The symbol "UnderlyingProps" needs to be exported by the entry point index.d.ts
+// src/OsdkObjectFrom.ts:159:5 - (ae-forgotten-export) The symbol "UnderlyingProps" needs to be exported by the entry point index.d.ts
+// src/OsdkObjectFrom.ts:159:5 - (ae-incompatible-release-tags) The symbol "$as" is marked as @public, but its signature references "ConvertProps" which is marked as @internal

 // (No @packageDocumentation comment for this package)